Alcoholic beverages in Japan, Sake and Shochu

 And it has a little sweet scent and taste.

-For making sake, rice and nice water are needed.
+For making sake, special rice and clear water are needed.

 The rice for Sake is different from the rice as staple food.

-Fortunately, both are gotten in various regions in Japan.
+Fortunately, these elements are gotten in various regions in Japan.

-So there are 2,000 brewers all over Japan.
+So there are about 1,500 brewers all over Japan except for warm southern Kyushu Island.

-To know Sake more, please check the following websites.
+To know Japanese Sake more, please check the following websites.

 Japan Sake brewers Association Sake World